zamboni-lab/SLAW/README.md

 ## Introduction
 SLAW is a scalable, containerized workflow for untargeted LC-MS processing.
 It was developed by Alexis Delabriere in the [Zamboni Lab](https://imsb.ethz.ch/research/zamboni.html) at ETH Zurich.
 An explanation of the advantages of SLAW and its motivations of development can be found in this [blog post](https://metabolomics.blog/2021/07/02/slaw/).
 In brief, the core advantages of SLAW are:
- * Complete processing including peak picking, sample alignment, pick picking, grouping of isotopologues and adducts, gap-filling by data recursion, extraction of consolidated MS2 spectra and isotopic data.
+ * Complete processing including peak picking, sample alignment, pick picking, grouping of isotopologues and adducts, gap-filling by data recursion, extraction of consolidated MS2 spectra (only for DDA experiments!
+DIA-MS2 spectra will be skipped) and isotopic data.
  * Scalability: SLAW can process thousands of samples efficiently
  * Wrapping of three main peak picking algorithms: Centwave, FeatureFinderMetabo, ADAP
  * Automated parameter optimization for picking, alignment, gap-filling